 2. Take it one room at a time

 While you are starting the process of packing, make sure to concentrate on a single room at a time.
 You don’t want to mix and match items from different places into one box.
 By ignoring this strategy, you are highly likely to have chaos when you finally start to unpack.

 3. Use packing paper

-While many people choose to wrap their belongings in regular newspaper, moving and storage companies in Dubai say that this may cause the ink to bleed all over your possessions.
+While many people choose to wrap their belongings in regular newspaper, moving and storage companies say that this may cause the ink to bleed all over your possessions.
 Instead, purchase white packing paper to cover all items.